splunk/public-o11y-docs/get-started/tutorials/aws-tutorial/about-aws-tutorial.rst

     <h3> Next step </h3>

-To get started with the tutorial, see :ref:`get-started-aws-imm`.
+To get started with the tutorial, see :ref:`tutorial-aws-start`.